The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 • Side conversations starting or stopping

-Not all positive feedback feels pleasant, and not all defensive feedback feels hostile.
-The key is to learn the difference between:
+Not all useful feedback feels pleasant.
+Not all defensive feedback feels hostile.

-• Positive (reinforcing) feedback — The system is amplifying your intervention.
-This could look like more openness, new connections between ideas, or higher engagement.
+• Reinforcing feedback means the system is amplifying your intervention.
+This might show up as increased openness, new connections, or stronger engagement.

-• Defensive (balancing) feedback — The system is trying to restore equilibrium.
-This could mean skepticism, withdrawal, or reverting to familiar patterns.
+• Balancing or defensive feedback means the system is trying to restore equilibrium.
+This can look like skepticism, withdrawal, topic switching, or a return to familiar narratives.

 When to Push, Pause, or Pivot

-• Push — When the system is leaning in, curiosity is high, and energy is building.
+• Push when the system is leaning in, curiosity is increasing, and energy is building.

-• Pivot — When the system is resisting, shutting down, or disengaging in a way that won’t shift with more pressure.
+• Pivot when the system is shutting down, disengaging, or protecting itself in a way that more pressure will not help.

-In a global non-profit, a leadership team resisted discussing internal conflicts.
-Every time the topic came up, conversation would quickly shift to external challenges.
+In a global nonprofit, a leadership team repeatedly avoided discussing internal conflict.
+Every time the conversation moved toward “us,” it quickly shifted toward external challenges.

 Integrating Spiral Dynamics into Feedback Loop Literacy

-• Red: Direct challenges spark immediate pushback; respect and status cues matter.
+• Red: Direct challenge may trigger immediate status defense.
+Respect and power cues matter.

-• Orange: Data and results motivate; emotional appeals may be sidelined.
+• Orange: Data, outcomes, and performance language gain traction.
+Purely emotional language may be sidelined.

-• Green: Inclusion and shared meaning open doors; overt hierarchy triggers resistance.
+• Green: Inclusion and shared meaning open the field.
+Strong hierarchy or sharp confrontation may close it.

-• Yellow+: Meta-awareness and flexibility keep engagement; oversimplification reduces trust.
+• Yellow+: Meta-awareness and complexity are welcome, but oversimplification reduces trust.

 Building Your Feedback Loop Muscles

-• Record and review sessions — Pay attention to moments when energy shifted.
-What triggered it?
+• Review sessions and track the moments when energy shifted.
+What triggered the movement?

 Conclusion: The Feedback Loop as a Living Compass

-Discover more from Paradigm Red: Transforming Systems Through Spiral Dynamics
+Discover more from Paradigm Red: Systems Thinking and Paradigm Evolution

 Subscribe to get the latest posts sent to your email.